ryanmaclean/Networking-Resources/README.md

 - Whatever operating system you run probably has some sort of networking.
 Plan-9, AIX, Commodore64, you're good to go.
 Many of the tools listed below might be OS-specific, but there are almost always alternatives or tools that provide the same functionality.
 That being said, I will focus primarily on Linux, then MacOS, then Windows in that order.
 Unless mentioned, assume the tool is for Linux.

 ##Cheap Device
 D-Link DIR-300 - this can be had at a local Staples for about $28 last I checked.
-If not, have a look at the [DD-WRT list or supported devices](http://www.dd-wrt.com/wiki/index.php/Supported_Devices#D-Link) and find one you can source local for about $30
+If not, have a look at the [DD-WRT list or supported devices](http://www.dd-wrt.com/wiki/index.php/Supported_Devices#D-Link) and find one you can source locally for about $30

 ##Build Your Own
 There's always the option of building your own router using an old computer and a supported wireless adapter.
 I won't cover all of the options here, but often an old laptop with a wireless USB dongle is enough.
 I'd suggest Ubuntu as a start, but if you're feeling adventurous, a server running [Vyatta (can be a VM)](http://vyos.net/wiki/Main_Page), [Sophos UTM (Previously Astaro, can be VM)](https://www.sophos.com/en-us/products/free-tools/sophos-utm-home-edition.aspx) or [ClearOS (can be a VM)](http://www.clearfoundation.com/#clearfoundation-community).